Lily Kelly Napangardi

 Lily Kelly Napangardi was born at Haasts Bluff in 1948 and moved to the newly established settlement of Papunya in the 1960's.
 During her time there, Lily began painting, assisting her husband Norman Kelly, who is an established artist.
 Lily returned to Mt Liebig with her husband in the early 1980's when she began painting in her own right.

-A senior law woman of the Watiyawanu community, near Haasts Bluff, north-west of Alice Springs she is responsible for the Women's Dreaming story associated with Kunajarrayi, and is now teaching younger women traditional dancing and singing.
+A senior law woman of the Watiyawanu community, near Haasts Bluff, north-west of Alice Springs, Lily is responsible for the Women's Dreaming story associated with Kunajarrayi, and is now teaching younger women traditional dancing and singing.

 Lily Kelly Napangardi won the Northern Territory Art Award for painting in 1986, and the General Painting Category at the 20th Telstra National Aboriginal and Torres Strait Islander Art Awards in 2003.